WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score/README2.md

 ### Keeping track of the score

-If you've ever written a Scratch programme which has a score you will know that the way to keep track of a score is to put the score in a *variable*.
+If you've ever written a Scratch programme which has a score you will know that the way to keep track is to put the score in a *variable*.
 Here, we need *two* variables - one for your score and one for the computer's.

 Near the top of the code, before the function definitions, **add two lines** which will set these two variables to zero.
+You can decide what to call the variables.

 Because these variables have been declared at the top of the code (not indented) they are called *global* variables.
-But we want to use these variables inside function ```play_game()```.
-In order that this function knows which variables we are referring to we need to insert a line as the first line of this function:
+But we want to change the values of these variables inside function ```play_game()```.
+In order that this function knows which variables we are referring to we need to **insert** a line as the first line of this function:
 ```
     global
 ```